truist/reveal.js/slides/electricity-house/electricity.md

 ## Wire type: Fabric-wrapped 🤷

 * Predecessor to NM
+* Actually plastic or rubber around each wire
+* Copper wire
 * Common in older homes around here
 * Might have asbestos, but probably not
 * Might be aluminum, but probably not